 - Stump Removal: Is your lot full of old tree stumps?
 We will show you how to estimate your bill.

-The average cost to prepare a lot for building a house costs $1.18 to $2 per square foot.
+The average cost to prepare a lot for building a house is $1.18 to $2 per square foot.
 This cost includes clearing and leveling the land to make it a suitable surface for a foundation.

 Here’s how pros do this: First, pros remove the trees, rocks, overgrowth, and debris from the landscape.
 Then, they move soil from high elevations to lower elevations to reslope the landscape and make it level.

 Why site preparation rapidly increases your costs: If all you need is to remove debris from your property, that’s going to cost you much less than preparing the lot for construction.
-Talk to your contractor about the specific services you’re expecting from the land clearing job.
+Talk to your contractor about the specific services you’re expecting from the land-clearing job.

 For example, clearing a half-acre of forested land will cost most landowners between $367 and $3,078.
 But preparing half an acre of land to build a home is much more expensive, with site preparation costs ranging between $25,700 and $43,560.